emptydev1/sofifa.js/README.md

   <img src="https://img.shields.io/github/license/emptydev1/sofifa.js.svg" alt="license">
 </p>

 A simple and easy-to-use package to obtain player information from data from the **[sofifa.com](https://sofifa.com/)** website in addition to generating teams randomly.
+This library was created to meet the needs of a brazillian [WhatsApp bot](https://chat.whatsapp.com/GMGb5faPJjf7xfCMvQysaW), however it is also available for public use.

 <h1>Table of Contents</h1>